CERT-Polska/mwdblib/docs/cmdline.rst

 .. versionadded:: 3.0.0

-Malwarecage library is providing optional command line interface, which can be used to interact with MWDB repository.
+MWDB library is providing optional command line interface, which can be used to interact with MWDB repository.

 Command-line interface can be installed using `pip` and is available via `mwdb` command: